 Two penguin pals are eager to find someone to play with but every animal they meet turn them down until finally, a little bear asks them if she can play, which is met with lots of enthusiasm by the penguins and lots of fun and games together.
 It ends with everyone they met watching and asking to join in.

-This is a classic simple repetition text accompanied by colourful illustrations with ‘Please can we play? opening every double page spread and each animal asked giving a different reason why they can’t play.
-It is a great book to open up discussion about making friends, welcoming new people and how not being friendly can make us feel.
-And of course, children will definitely want to join in with the question asking on each page so it’s a great whole class read too.
-I think an effective way to use this book after a reading is to ask children to think of alternative responses from the animals, saying yes to playing and giving a reason why.
+This is a classic simple repetition text accompanied by colourful illustrations with ‘Please can we play? opening every double-page spread and each animal asked giving a different reason why they can’t play.
+It is a great book to open up a discussion about making friends, welcoming new people, and how not being friendly can make us feel.
+And of course, children will want to join in with the question asking on each page, so it’s a great whole class read too.
+I think an effective way to use this book after reading is to ask children to think of alternative responses from the animals, saying yes to playing and giving a reason why.

 Copyright: Just Imagine Story Centre Ltd 2012-2019.
 All rights reserved.

 These notes may be printed freely for use in classrooms but may not be reproduced in any other format without the permission of the author.